 Ethanol Blends

-Ethanol is blended with gasoline in various amounts for use in vehicles.
+Ethanol is available in several different blends for use in conventional and flexible fuel vehicles.

 E10

 E10 is a low-level blend composed of 10% ethanol and 90% gasoline.
-It is classified as "substantially similar" to gasoline by the U.S. Environmental Protection Agency (EPA) and is legal for use in any gasoline-powered vehicle.
+It is approved by the U.S. Environmental Protection Agency (EPA) for use in any conventional, gasoline-powered vehicle.
 The use of E10 was spurred by the Clean Air Act Amendments of 1990 (and subsequent laws), which mandated the sale of oxygenated fuels in areas with unhealthy levels of carbon monoxide.
-This kicked off the modern U.S. ethanol industry growth.
+This kicked off modern U.S. ethanol industry growth.
 Today, E10 is sold in every state.
-In fact, more than 95% of U.S. gasoline contains up to 10% ethanol to boost octane, meet air quality requirements, or satisfy the Renewable Fuel Standard.
-E10 doesn't qualify as an alternative fuel under the Energy Policy Act of 1992 (EPAct).
+Most of U.S. gasoline contains up to 10% ethanol to boost octane, meet air quality requirements, or satisfy the Renewable Fuel Standard.
+E10 does not qualify as an alternative fuel under the Energy Policy Act of 1992 (EPAct).

 E15

-E15 is a low-level blend composed of 15% ethanol and 85% gasoline.
-EPA appproved a waiver for the use of E15 in vehicles model year 2001 and newer.
-EPA and other state agencies are amending laws and regulations before E15 is appproved for sale at stations.
-While E15 doesn't qualify as an alternative fuel under EPAct, it does help meet the federal Renewable Fuel Standard.
+E15 is a low-level blend composed of 10.5% to 15% ethanol and gasoline.
+E15 is approved for use in model year 2001 and newer light-duty conventional vehicles.
+Stations must adhere to several EPA requirements and regulations when selling E15.
+An important requirement is implementation of a misfueling mitigation plan to reduce the risk of vehicles older than model year 2001 refueling with E15.
+While E15 does not qualify as an alternative fuel under EPAct, it does help meet the federal Renewable Fuel Standard.

 E85

-E85 is a high-level gasoline blend containing 51% to 83% ethanol, depending on geography or season, and qualifies as an alternative fuel under EPAct.
-E85 can be used in flexible fuel vehicles (FFVs), which have an internal combustion engine and run on either E85 or gasoline.
-E85 cannot be legally used in conventional gasoline-powered vehicles.
+E85 (or flex fuel) is an ethanol-gasoline blend containing 51% to 83% ethanol, depending on geography and season that qualifies as an alternative fuel under EPAct.
+E85 can be used in flexible fuel vehicles (FFVs), which have an internal combustion engine and are designed to run on E85, gasoline, or any blend of gasoline and ethanol up to 83%.
+Since FFVs look just like gasoline-only models, visit Fueleconomy.gov to learn how to identify a flex-fuel vehicle or use the Alternative Fuel and Advanced Vehicle Search to find current FFV models.
+E85 is not approved for use in gasoline-only models.